remyxai/FFMPerative/README.md

 ## Quickstart

-Editing video with FFMPerative is simple.

-Run FFMPerative from the command-line:
+To sample an image from a video clip, simply run FFMPerative from the command-line:
 ```bash
 ffmperative "sample the 5th frame from /path/to/video.mp4"
 ```

-As above, you can sample a frame from a video clip.
-You can also split a long video into short clips via scene detection:
+Or split a long video into short clips via scene detection:

 ```bash
 ffmperative "split the video '/path/to/my_video.mp4' by scene"
 ```

-Another common workflow, adding closed-captioning:
+You can add closed-captioning with:

 ```bash
 ffmperative "merge subtitles '/path/to/captions.srt' with video '/path/to/my_video.mp4' calling it '/path/to/my_video_captioned.mp4'"